modularml/mojo/proposals/actors/actor-system-features.md

 ### Performance
 Actor models eliminate the need for concurrent or even atomic access to data since only one thread will ever access its private data.
-It is a goal to aid the compiler in optimizing code construction by knowing that actor data cannot cross task (thread, fiber) boundaries.
+It is a goal to aid the compiler in optimizing machine code generation by knowing that actor data cannot cross task (thread, fiber) boundaries.

 ### Flexibility
 We want to use low-level APIs to provide flexibility in the implementation of the actor model.
 For example, it should be possible to allow the programmer to